 Supports Major Crypto Trading Pairs

-Currency.com supports 191 cryptocurrency trading pairs, including popular crypto like Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), and Dogecoin (DOGE).
-It also supports some popular altcoins, including Cosmos (ATOM), Avalanche (AVAX), and Chainlink (LINK).
+Currency.com supports 191 cryptocurrency trading pairs that can be bought and sold including Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), and Dogecoin (DOGE).
+It also supports some popular altcoins that can be bought, including Cosmos (ATOM), Avalanche (AVAX), and Chainlink (LINK).

 Although, Currency.com is missing a few of the top 50 cryptocurrencies in the market, including Near Protocol (NEAR), FTX Token (FTX), and Ape Coin (APE).
 It also does not support TerraUSD (UST) and Binance USD (BUSD) stablecoins.